-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Medicare Part B prescription drugs (continued) Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan Clotting factors you give yourself by injection if you have hemophilia Immunosuppressive drugs, if you were enrolled in Medicare Part A at the time of the organ transplant Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot self-administer the drug Antigens (Allergy shots) Certain oral anti-cancer drugs and anti-nausea drugs Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Epoetin Alfa, Aranesp, or Darbepoetin Alfa) Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases may have a lower coinsurance.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Medicare Part B prescription drugs These drugs are covered under Part B of Original Medicare.
+Members of our plan receive coverage for these drugs through our plan.
+Covered drugs include: Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan Clotting factors you give yourself by injection if you have hemophilia Immunosuppressive drugs, if you were enrolled in Medicare Part A at the time of the organ transplant Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot self-administer the drug Antigens (Allergy shots) Certain oral anti-cancer drugs and anti-nausea drugs Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Epoetin Alfa) Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases 20% coinsurance for each Medicare- covered Part B drug.
+Starting April 1, 2023, certain drugs may have a lower coinsurance.
 Starting July 1, 2023, you will not pay more than \$35 for a one-month supply of Part B insulin.
 Deductibles do not apply.
 Additionally, for the administration of that drug, you will pay the cost sharing that applies to primary care provider services or specialist services (as described under "Physician/ Practitioner services, including doctor's office visits" in this benefit chart).
-20% coinsurance for each Medicare-covered Part B chemotherapy drug and the administration of that drug. may have a lower coinsurance.
+20% coinsurance for each Medicare- covered Part B chemotherapy drug and the administration of that drug.
+20% coinsurance for each Medicare- covered Part B drug.
+Starting April 1, 2023, certain drugs may have a lower coinsurance.
 Starting July 1, 2023, you will not pay more than \$35 for a one-month supply of Part B insulin.
 Deductibles do not apply.
 Additionally, for the administration of that drug, you will pay the cost sharing that applies to primary care provider services or specialist services (as described under "Physician/ Practitioner services, including doctor's office visits" in this benefit chart).
-20% coinsurance for each Medicare-covered Part B chemotherapy drug and the administration of that drug. administration of administration of
+20% coinsurance for each Medicare- covered Part B chemotherapy drug and the administration of that drug.